 What causes boil-off?

-- vapour displacement due to liquid inlet in the tank
+vapour displacement due to a liquid inlet in the tank

 For obvious reasons, cryogenic gases are stored in tanks at temperatures below their boiling point.
 This means that when heat enters a cryogenic tank during storage or transportation, some of the product in the tank continuously evaporates and boils off.